kasu12/kasu12/README.md

 ### :woman_technologist: About Me :
 I am a Cs Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ethiopia.

-- :seedling: learning C, Networking, Ethical-Hacking,
+- :seedling: All of my projects are available at http://benjamin.liveblog365.com/

 - :mailbox:How to reach me: kasu121921@gmail.com